 Train also great option, but the price if you take VIP class will be like taking plane.
 But they also offer economy class (no air conditioner, wooden or plastic seat, and no warranty you’ll get seat when boarding), where the price is super cheap!
 Like train from Bangkok to Hua Hin (around 350km), will cost you only 44 Baht!
 You can check out more about Hualampong train station here.

 4. Eat like local.
 This is the best thing you can have doing backpacker.
-Yep, Thailand have some famous and tasty restaurant.
+Yep, Thailand have some famous and tasty restaurants.
 But if you do backpacker, sure what you need is to enjoy Thai food from the real Thai people you meet in the street.
 Therefore, go eat street food!
 Thailand is known for their street food.
 And not only for the taste, but also the price that can give you obesity status in short period.
-In Bangkok, street food like pork noodle or pork fried rice usually range from 40 – 50 Baht.
+In Bangkok, street food like pork noodle or pork/chicken fried rice usually range from 40 – 50 Baht.
 But if you go outside Bangkok, noodle can go low from 30 Baht per bowl.
 And even Thai tea for 15 Baht!
 But if you prefer food court in malls, prepare 20 – 50 Baht more expensive compare to street food.
 Worth to try is Pier 21 in Terminal 21 mall Asoke, Bangkok, where this is the only food court with price of street food.
 And if that price still too much for you (*heavy sigh), convenient store or 24/7 mini market always selling instant noodle from 5 – 15 Baht.

-4. How to fully enjoy all the tourist attraction in Thailand.
-Beside experiencing local culture, to visit the beautiful temple or place in Thailand is the main thing we travel.
+4. Fully enjoying all the tourist attractions in Thailand.
+Beside experiencing local culture, to visit the beautiful temple or place in Thailand is the main reason we travel.
 Need to put in front, that some places in Thailand apply dual pricing policy.
 Means we as foreigner will pay more than Thai people to enter tourist attractions.
 This way, you need to prepare extra budget before deciding flying to Thailand.
-For example is Koh Samaesarn, where Thai people will only pay around 100 Baht, and foreigner will need to pay 600 Baht.
+For example is Koh Samaesarn, where Thai people will only pay around 300 Baht, and foreigner will need to pay 600 Baht.
 So this is why you need to prepare more money as we said above on 1st point, just in case you miss the info of some places that will charge you more Baht to enter.
 Don’t let this your have no idea if dual pricing is exist in Thailand screw up your mood while traveling and makes you try to drag others on your boat of “anger” by posting it online.

 Speaking of dual pricing, unfortunately won’t stop in tourist attraction.
 If you eat in tourist area, sellers mostly will have hidden menu as well, where your food will be more expensive than Thai customer.
 Our suggestion, eat somewhere else, though not every seller do this.
 Just check the price first, if you see 100 Baht pork/chicken fried rice in the street stall, then it’s your sign to walk along to find the 50 Baht version.